lewisdoesstuff/bento-next/README.md

 ## :wrench: Customization

-All settings can be managed in the `config.js` file:
+All settings can be managed in the `config.ts` file:

 ### :hammer_and_wrench: General